Rishi Sunak says he'll release tax return soon in Piers Morgan interview

 Mr Sunak first made the promise to publish his tax returns during his unsuccessful campaign to be leader of the Conservative Party last summer.

-As prime minister, he said he would stand by the pledge in December at the G20 summit in Bali, telling reporters he would seek advice and "figure out the right way that happens".
+Since becoming prime minister, he said in December at the G20 summit that he would stand by the pledge, telling reporters he would seek advice and "figure out the right way that happens".

-Mr Sunak is thought to be to one of the richest MPs in Parliament, something Labour has used as an attack line during Prime Minister's Questions.
+Mr Sunak is thought to be one of the richest MPs in Parliament, something Labour has used as an attack line during Prime Minister's Questions.

 While there is not a long tradition of prime ministers publishing their tax returns, some of Mr Sunak's predecessors have chosen to do so in recent years.